Virtual adaptation of popular team-based challenge.

 Your event has now started, your teams are busy acquainting themselves and/or starting to tackle their first challenge, and… you haven’t got much else to do.
 If you’ve prepared well, this is exactly what should be happening.

 However, as we all live in the real world, you can expect some teams or individuals to need help.
 This is where the Help padlet comes in.

 When someone clicks on the Help link, a new browser window will open to reveal a unique Help chatroom padlet where they will be invited to ask their question or seek help.

-Finally, and depending on the features of your video conferencing platform, you may also be able to pop in and out of the various breakout rooms to check on the progress of your teams.
+Also, depending on the features of your video conferencing platform, you may also be able to pop in and out of the various breakout rooms to check on the progress of your teams.